dgilling/azure-file-storage-on-acs/readme.md

 	\path\to\pscp.exe -i \path\to\key.ppk \path\to\id_rsa user@masterdns:.ssh
 	````

 	*Example*: This example placed the id_rsa in the same folder with the .ppk that was used to generate the id_rsa file.
-The exmaple assumes the user changed directory to the path of these files (ie. cd \path\to\files).
+The example assumes the user changed directory to the path of these files (ie. cd \path\to\files).

 	````
 	C:\Users\blaize\Downloads\putty\pscp -i private.ppk id_rsa blaize@acsstoragedemomgmt.southcentralus.cloudapp.azure.com:.ssh